fengalin/option-operations/README.md

 ## Example

-Dealing with two `Option`s, can lead to verbose espressions:
+Dealing with two `Option`s, can lead to verbose expressions:

 ``` rust
 let lhs = Some(1u64);